sakloui/jorban-martysmods.github.io/docs/reshade-guides/reshades-ui-and-depth-buffer.md

 ---

-You can solve this issue by simply flipping the `RESHADE_DEPTH_INPUT_IS_REVERSED` argument within the `Global Preprocessor Definitions` under the `Home` tab of ReShade.
+You can solve this issue by inverting the `RESHADE_DEPTH_INPUT_IS_REVERSED` argument within the `Global Preprocessor Definitions` under the `Home` tab of ReShade.
+If it is set to 1, set it to 0 and vice versa.

 </details>